rocket9-code/mlflow-deployment-controller/README.md

 | mlflow.stage | string | `"Production"` | Stage To be Tracked From Mlflow  |
 | mlflow.namespace | string | `"default"` | Namespace model to be deployed |

-## To Setup Deployment controller in diiferent environments
+## To Setup Deployment controller in different environments

 For Staging environment, Deployment controller will look for deploy.yaml Staging Mlflow models and deploys the model in staging Namespace